 Single-Function Multi-Function Return Value value or object.
-Cannot return an EventBean event, collection of EventBean events or collection or array EventBeaneventsoracollectionorarrayofobjectsforusewithenumerationmethodsor Complexity of API Simple (consists of 2 interfaces).
+Cannot return an EventBean event, collection of EventBean events or collection or array objects for use with enumeration methods or to Complexity of API Simple (consists of 2 interfaces).
 More complex (consists of 6 interfaces).
-State Sharing multiple aggregation functions of the same name in the same statement evaluation sharable when multiple aggregation Function Name Each aggregation function expression receives its own factory object.
-Multiplerelatedaggregationfunctionexpressions share a singlefactory object.
+State Sharing State and parameter evaluation shared if State and parameter evaluation sharable when

-Table 17.1.
+Table 18.1.
 Aggregation Function Extension API's

-Single-Function Multi-Function

-Distinct Keyword Handled by the engine Indicated to the API
+Single-Function Multi-Function in the same statement functions of a related name (related thru configuration) for the same statement Function Name Each aggregation function expression receives its own factory object. • Distinct Keyword Handled by the engine transparently.
+Indicated to the API implementation only.

-transparently. implementation only.